Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Main Results

 uniformly over all $t\geq 1$ with probability at least $1-C'/m$. \end{thm}

 Instead of analyzing the convergence of the projected EM algorithm from an optimization view, we study its statistical property at each iteration.
 It is interesting that there is a simple algorithm that has a guaranteed statistical performance.
 It is well known that an EM-type algorithm converges to a local optimizer \citep{wu1983convergence,NeaHin98,xu1996convergence}.
 We overcome this issue by modifying the M-step and starting from a good initializer.
-Combining Theorem \ref{thm:pEM} and Theorem \ref{thm:label} and applying the triangle inequality $|y^{(t)}_j-\hat{y}_j|\leq |y_j^{(t)}-y_j^*|+|y_j^*-\hat{y}_j|$, it is easy to see that the sequence $y^{(t)}$ is in the neighborhood of any global optimizer of (\ref{eq:constopt}), and the radius of the neighborhood is exponentially small.
 We have a few remarks regarding the theorem.

-\begin{enumerate} \item \textit{Remark on the assumption.} The assumption of Theorem \ref{thm:pEM} resembles that of Theorem \ref{thm:label}.
-Let us explain the two extra assumptions $\bar{\nu}\leq 1-n\sqrt{\frac{\log m}{m}}$ and $|2\pi-1|>c$ that are not in Theorem \ref{thm:label}.
-The first one guarantees the desired convergence rate of the estimator $\hat{\pi}$ defined by the equation (\ref{eq:mmequation}).
-If we are willing to state the results of Theorem \ref{thm:pEM} with probability at least $1-\delta_{n,m}$ for some sequence $\delta_{n,m}$ converging to zero at a slower rate than $1/m$, then the assumption $\bar{\nu}\leq 1-n\sqrt{\frac{\log m}{m}}$ can be weakened as $\bar{\nu}\leq 1-4n^{-1}$ (and the associated $n^2\log m\leq m$ can be weakened as $n\leq m$).
-The assumption $|2\pi-1|>c$ is critical for the initialization step to work.
+\begin{enumerate} \item \textit{Remark on the assumption.} The assumption $|2\pi-1|>c$ is critical for the initialization step to work.
 When it is not satisfied, the equation (\ref{eq:ini-pi}) becomes degenerate and the initialization will fail.

 \item \textit{Remark on the tuning parameter.} The exponent $D(\bar{\mu}_{\lambda}||1-\bar{\mu}_{\lambda})$ increases to $D(\bar{\mu}||1-\bar{\mu})$ as $\lambda$ decreases to $0$.
 Thus, a smaller $\lambda$ leads to faster convergence rate.
 When $\bar{\nu}$ is at a constant level, the optimal tuning parameter scales as $\lambda\asymp \sqrt{\frac{\log m}{m}}$, according to (\ref{eq:asstuning}).
 The tuning parameter $\bar{\lambda}$ in (\ref{eq:ini-p0}) is set to $1/6$ for simplicity.
 Its range can be extended to a small interval without affecting the theoretical results.